cosmos/cosmos-sdk/docs/spec/governance/state.md

       // Tally
-      voterIterator = rangeQuery(Governance, <proposalID|addresses>) //return all the addresses that voted on the proposal for each (voterAddress, vote) in voterIterator
+      voterIterator = rangeQuery(Governance, <proposalID|'addresses'>) //return all the addresses that voted on the proposal for each (voterAddress, vote) in voterIterator
         delegations = stakeKeeper.getDelegations(voterAddress) // get all delegations for current voter